AsifAlthaf/CrowdFunding/README.md

-# CrowdFundingX
+# CrowdFunding

-CrowdFundingX is a full-stack web application designed to simplify crowdfunding campaigns.
+CrowdFunding is a full-stack web application designed to simplify crowdfunding campaigns.
 It provides a secure backend, a responsive frontend, and tools for managing projects and donations.

 ---